AlbrechtL/welle.io/README.md

 ### LimeSDR

-Connect the antenna to the RX1_W port and start welle-io with the options `-d soapysdr --soapysdr-antenna LNAW`. `SoapySDRUtil --probe=driver=lime` may show other possible options.
+Connect the antenna to the RX1_W port and configured SoapySDR antenna option to `LNAW`. `SoapySDRUtil --probe=driver=lime` may show other possible options.

 ### USRP

-Start welle-io with `-d soapysdr --soapysdr-driver-args driver=uhd --soapysdr-antenna <antenna> --soapysdr-clock-source <clock source>`.
+Configured SoapySDR driver arguments option to `driver=uhd`.
+Configure also antenna and clock source option.
 To list possible values for antenna and clock source use the command `SoapySDRUtil --probe=driver=uhd`.

 Building
 ====================